 Chances are, you might already know about these worries.
 What you worry about are the details that lawmakers have not yet revealed.

-The house will vote on Tuesday and the senate votes on Wednesday.
-This makes it possible we will all know the secrets of the 500 page tax bill as of Christmas Day.
-And the President hopes not only that the bill will pass, but that the IRS can begin some implementation of it as early as Feb.
+The house will vote on Tuesday and the Senate votes on Wednesday.
+This makes it possible we will all know the secrets of the 500-page tax bill as of Christmas Day.
+And the President hopes that the bill will pass.
+And he also hopes the IRS can begin some implementation of it as early as Feb.
 2018.
 By the way, current mortgage owners can stop worrying because their numbers will be grandfathered into the new system.

 Palm State Mortgage Company thanks you for your support, and wishes you the Happiest of Holidays!